Vanessa Grimaldi Spotted At Wedding Dress Shop: What Does This Mean?

 Vanessa Grimaldi actually posed for a photo at Le Chateau in Montreal with creative coordinator Holly Wiancko.
 She has wedding dresses in the background of her photo.
 Of course, this got everyone talking and wondering what was going on with her.
 Why would Vanessa be hanging out at a shop with wedding dresses?

 A lot of people thought that Vanessa Grimaldi was spoiling something, but that isn’t the case at all.
 She was actually just there for work.
 Sources connected to the shop explained that Vanessa was invited to go to the shop.
-It wasn’t about wedding dresses at this time, but if she ends up engaged to Nick then of course, they would probably want her to come back again to look at dresses.
+It wasn’t about wedding dresses at this time, but if she ends up engaged to Nick, then of course, they would probably want her to come back again to look at dresses.
 A source said that they wanted to talk to her about a partnership in the future.
 It was also confirmed that Vanessa didn’t try on anything from the bridal section while she was there.

 #BreakingNews ‘Bachelor’ Finalist Vanessa Grimaldi Sends Fans Into a Frenzy With Wedding Dress Shop Photos https://t.co/4vrN1HomoO